niklaz/wp-plugin-starter-kit-vuejs/README.md

-# wp-plugin-starter-kit
+# wp-plugin-starter-kit-vuejs

-Starter kit for building WordPress plugin, with namespaces through composer's autoloader, optionally using gulp tasks, scss and source js.
+Starter kit for building WordPress plugin bundled with VueJS, with namespaces through composer's autoloader, optionally using gulp tasks, scss and source js.

 ### Plugin setup